mmider/cnc_log/pages/issue_002.md

 ### Fix

-I tighted both belts (right one more than the left one) so that both are approximatly under the same tension.
+I tightened both belts (right one more than the left one) so that both are approximatly under the same tension.

 Here they are now: